 Depending on the creativity of the coach, there are many possibilities for interval sessions, and sometimes the pace can vary within the session.

 If you have, for example, a session at marathon pace, the marathon pace correspond to your starting pace for the marathon, or the target pace that you aim for on D-Day.
 For example: 4’58 / km if you are aiming for 3:30 in the marathon.
-The purpose of these race pace sessions is to get used to the pace that you will need to run on D-Day.
+These race pace sessions help you acclimate to the pace required on D-Day.

 Part Three: Warm Down